Loading...

 The essence of this policy is to fund direct costs, i.e., the expenses that are directly attributable to project outcomes, and to limit the reimbursement of indirect costs, i.e., the expenses associated with the general running of the business of a research partner.

 The most frequent examples of direct costs are research team salaries, associated travel expenses, materials and equipment required for the research, consultants, and other third-party contractors working on the research.
-Those would not exist if there were no grants received.
+These costs would generally not exist in the absence of grant funding.

 Indirect Costs

-In contrast, indirect costs usually include general administration expenses, such as salaries to HR, legal, finance, and other administrative personnel running day-to-day activities of a research partner, costs for utilities, facilities and communications associated with central operational functions, etc., as those would be incurred by a research partner even if the grant would not be in place.
+In contrast, indirect costs include general administration expenses, such as salaries to HR, legal, finance, and other administrative personnel running day-to-day activities of a research partner, costs for utilities, facilities and communications associated with central operational functions, etc., as these costs would typically be incurred by a research partner even in the absence of the grant.

 We set the following limitations to the indirect costs covered by the foundation:

 Note that grants with direct costs exceeding $3.000.000 are considered to be exceptional awards.
-Such grants (usually of long-term duration, around 5 years) are intended not only to support specific scientific goals but also to develop new centers of excellence in human aging by providing resources for establishing cutting-edge computational and omics capabilities in this area.
-In this sense, these grants will provide initial infrastructural momentum for the development of human aging research at the host institution to create a long-term self-sustainable community.
+Such grants (usually of long-term duration, around 5 years) are intended not only to support specific scientific goals but also to develop new centers of excellence in human aging or epigenetics by providing resources for establishing cutting-edge computational and omics capabilities in this area.
+In this sense, such grants are intended to provide initial infrastructural momentum for the development of human aging or epigenetic research at the host institution and to support the creation of a long-term, self-sustaining research community.

 The limitations of indirect costs described above apply to both the primary applicant organization and any collaborator’s or subcontractor’s organization.
 The maximum indirect cost rate for all participants is defined by the total amount of direct costs of the entire grant.

-This policy shall enhance transparency among applicants, and we undertake to apply these principles to all research partners beneficiaries in an equitable manner.
+This policy is intended to enhance transparency among applicants, and we undertake to apply these principles equitably to all research partners and beneficiaries.